The following applies for both online journals, and print journals.

 ---|---|

-In-text citation (paraphrase or direct quotation): (Bikdeli et al., 2020, p.
-1004).
-(Author Surname et al., Year).
-OR
+In-text Citation (Bikdeli et al., 2020, p.
+1004). |

-DOI example: Bikdeli, B., Madhavan, M. V., Gupta, A., Jimenez, D., Burton, J. R., Der Nigoghossian, C., Chuich, T., Nouri, S. N., Dreyfus, I., Driggin, E., Sethi, S., Sehgal, K., Chatterjee, S., Ageno, W., Madjid, M., Guo, Y., Tang, L. V., Hu, Y., Bertoletti, L., Giri, J., … Global COVID-19 Thrombosis Collaborative Group (2020).
+DOI example Bikdeli, B., Madhavan, M. V., Gupta, A., Jimenez, D., Burton, J. R., Der Nigoghossian, C., Chuich, T., Nouri, S. N., Dreyfus, I., Driggin, E., Sethi, S., Sehgal, K., Chatterjee, S., Ageno, W., Madjid, M., Guo, Y., Tang, L. V., Hu, Y., Bertoletti, L., Giri, J., … Global COVID-19 Thrombosis Collaborative Group.
+(2020).
 Pharmacological Agents Targeting Thromboinflammation in COVID-19: Review and Implications for Future Research.
 Thrombosis and haemostasis, 120(7), 1004–1024. https://doi.org/10.1055/s-0040-1713152 |

 In text example |